Infamous 2: Sales

 According to the NPD Group, Infamous 2 sold 369,200 copies in North America during the month of June and was the third highest selling game of the month, though the best selling SKU of the month according to Sony.

 Continuation

 A stand-alone expansion for Infamous 2, titled Infamous: Festival of Blood, was announced at Gamescom and released on October 25, 2011.
 A vampire-themed spinoff, Infamous: Festival of Blood features a non-canon story set in New Marais.
 The story follows an infected Cole that must kill the vampire which bit him in order to save his soul.
 The game featured new enemies and powers.
 A standalone sequel to Infamous 2, titled Infamous Second Son, was announced in 2013 and released worldwide in March 2014 for the PlayStation 4.
 The game takes place seven years after Infamous 2 and follows Delsin Rowe, a new protagonist in the city of Seattle.

+On August 31st, 2026, the online servers for the UGC missions were discontinued.
+Players are no longer able to share created missions online using this service.